AerospaceJam/docs/docs/rules/laws.md

 :::

 - Teams are comprised of 2-10 students (grades 7 and up) and an adult (18+) mentor responsible for the safety of the student.
 Student members may be added or changed at the adult mentor's discretion.
 Changing of the adult mentor requires notification of competition organizers.
   - A single adult may act as a mentor for up to 5 teams, but no more.
-If a single school would like to compete with more than 5 teams, please contact competition organizers for assistance.
+If a single adult mentor would like to compete with more than 5 teams, please contact competition organizers for assistance.
+We may also require additional adult mentors if they mentor multiple large (9-10 student) teams, on a case-by-case basis.
   - Teams do not necessarily need to be affiliated with a school, and may be independently formed as long as there are 2-10 students (grades 7 and up) and an adult mentor responsible for them.
 - Teams may seek and use outside help in the construction and coding of their drone platform from any source.
 However, all programming specific for the competition must be done by student team members, NOT mentors.
 Publicly available libraries, code examples, and generic code available on public forums, as well as the examples in this documentation are allowed.
 In other words, all code that is written specifically for the tasks within this competition that is not already available in this documentation must be done by student members.
 - All written portions must be completed and submitted by the deadline published on the [front page of the docs](/).
 Codebases should also be submitted by this date.